gunjanguptaa/Depression-Detection-App/README.md

 - Grad-CAM is adapted for 1D convolutions over time frames — it is an interpretability visualisation, not a clinical explanation.
 - No clinical validation has been performed.
 This system must not be used for any real-world diagnosis.

----

-## 🎤 Placement / Interview Explanation

-> "I built a full-suite depression detection system on the DAIC-WOZ dataset with two complementary approaches.
-The classical ML pipeline extracts a 194-dimensional acoustic feature vector — MFCCs, chroma, spectral features — and compares five models including Logistic Regression, SVM, Random Forest, XGBoost, and MLP.
-SVM with an RBF kernel achieved the best test AUC of 0.873.
-The multimodal PyTorch pipeline additionally encodes interview transcripts using Sentence-BERT and fuses audio and text representations through a CNN-BiLSTM with temporal attention, using Whisper for automatic transcription at inference time.
-I deployed everything as a three-module Streamlit app on Streamlit Cloud, with explainability through attention heatmaps, Grad-CAM, and feature importance charts."

----

 ## 📄 License